 Many such bug reports come complete with a short "demonstration" code snippet that shows a fundamental misunderstanding of how the library is to be used.
 I send polite responses, but I'd rather have simply been asked for a link to a good tutorial instead.

-So here's a question I'd like to request that every programmer (whatever his opinion of his own ability) ask himself before reporting a bug in a library he's using:
+So here’s a question I’d like to request that programmers (whatever his opinion of his own ability) ask themselves before reporting a bug in a library they are using:

 "Given the number of people using this library, is it at all possible that I could be the first person to discover this bug, or is it more likely that I've misunderstood how to use the library?"